 - PD 24 To ensure that the public domain is coherent and provides linkages to the main civic and public sites, with a preference for pedestrian and cyclists.
 The proposed greenways and cycle path network in Map 2.5 will be clearly defined in a coherent and legible way with consistent signage and routing to give clear direction for the user.
-The routes through Green Infrastructure are indicative and cycling may not be suitable on some of these routes. - PD 25 It is an objective to encourage direct walking routes through plazas, pocket parks and open space areas to improve linkages and enhance natural desire lines between the Town Centre and Village Centres, schools, amenity open space, neighbourhood areas and public transport. - PD 26 The routes should be visually interesting and varied with a seguence of long and short views, and ideally terminated with a building of note, to give orientation and create unique places and neighbourhoods.
+The routes through Green Infrastructure are indicative and cycling may not be suitable on some of these routes. - PD 25 It is an objective to encourage direct walking routes through plazas, pocket parks and open space areas to improve linkages and enhance natural desire lines between the Town Centre Core and Village Centres, schools, amenity open space, neighbourhood areas and public transport, as well as direct and attractive connections to the Town Centre Environs. - PD 26 The routes should be visually interesting and varied with a sequence of long and short views, and ideally terminated with a building of note, to give orientation and create unique places and neighbourhoods.